ZigaHajsen/jbook/README.md

 # jbook

-Project for React and Typescript: Build a Portfolio Project by Stephen Grinder
+Project for React and Typescript: Build a Portfolio Project by Stephen Grider